celery/pytest-celery/docs/getting-started/first-steps.rst

    * - **Configurable Components**
      - Each default component has its ``default_`` fixtures list, which can be used to control or extend the component's functionality.
    * - **Setup Matrix**
-     - The :func:`celery_setup <pytest_celery.fixtures.setup.celery_setup>` will generate a matrix of isolated environments for each test case, based on the enabled components and their configurations.
+     - The :func:`celery_setup <pytest_celery.fixtures.setup.celery_setup>` will generate a :ref:`setup-matrix` of isolated environments for each test case, based on the enabled components and their configurations.

 .. _built-in-components: